surajthaqurie/mailSender-App/README.md

-# mailSender-App
+### mailSender-App
 In this project Node nodemailer and OAuth2 is used for sending email.

-# Send mails from Gmail using Nodemailer
+### Send mails from Gmail using Nodemailer
 This is a sample script for sending e-mails from gmail using Nodemailer.
-ALl ```process.env.``` parameters are retrive from [google cloud console](https://console.cloud.google.com/), and some important parameters are to run this script.
+All ```process.env.``` parameters are retrive from [google cloud console](https://console.cloud.google.com/), and some important parameters are to run this script.

 ##### Scope Of This Project is: ``https://mail.google.com/``.
 - Gmail Address